lonnieezell/Bonfire/README.markdown

 Any changes due to issues in the Bonfire code are currently being made to both development branches.

+- v0.8.x uses CodeIgniter 3 by default.
+CI2 is supported, but not included.
+- v0.7.x uses CodeIgniter 2 by default.
+CI3 is supported, but not included.

 ## Bug Reports

 We strive to make Bonfire a solid base to work with.
 In doing so your Bug Reports are very vital to us.
 Before making a Bug Report please check the existing